However, being responsible for securing the sale or disbursal of a large coin collection doesn’t have to be hard.

-The 3 best, most profitable ways to sell coins includes:
+The 3 best (most profitable) ways to sell coins are:

-While auction houses are a good way to sell expensive coins or very large coin collections, coin dealers are often a more convenient way to sell coins, especially if the material you’re handling isn’t necessarily very expensive.
-However, there are many well established coin dealers who are well accustomed to handling very rare and expensive coins.
+While auction houses are a good way to sell expensive coins or very large coin collections, coin dealers are often a more convenient way to sell coin — especially if the material you’re handling isn’t necessarily very expensive.
+There are many well established coin dealers who are well accustomed to handling very rare and expensive coins.

 eBay is another method employed by those selling coins today because. eBay is an online auction website that grants you the advantage of placing your coins in front of, potentially, millions of bidders who will compete to pay the highest price for your coins.